Originally published July 20, 2017, updated March 4, 2022

 Making the Move: Selling Direct to Consumers

-If you’re joining the legions of manufacturers selling direct to consumers you’ll need a comprehensive digital strategy.
-The most important decision you make will be selecting the platform for your e-commerce operations capable to support both of your sales channels – B2B and B2C.
+If you’re joining the legions of manufacturers selling direct to consumers, you’ll need a comprehensive digital strategy.
+The most important decision you make will be selecting the platform for your eCommerce operations to support both of your sales channels – B2B and B2C.
 It must be powerful enough to operate out-of-the-box and flexible enough to customize for your company’s needs.
 You’ll need to consider such logistics as: